 Punitive damages, which are also called exemplary damages, are usually only available to victims of drunk or drugged drivers.
 These types of damages are assessed as a noncriminal penalty to sanction reckless behavior and to serve as an example of what can happen to another driver who harms someone by acting recklessly.

 Determining economic damages is a, sometimes complicated, math problem — add up bills from doctors and pharmacists, estimate annual earnings through retirement age while assuming raises and promotions, etc. Insurance companies and law firms do extensive research to decide what represents fair compensation for non-economic and punitive damages.
-The three amounts will differ significantly for each car accident victim since no two person will require the same medical procedures or experience the same degrees of pain and suffering.
+The three amounts will differ significantly for each car accident victim since no two people will require the same medical procedures or experience the same degrees of pain and suffering.
 Also, not everyone will qualify to seek punitive damages.

 One more consideration is that Ohio imposes limits on car accident settlements for non-economic damages and punitive damages.
 Limits can fluctuate in specific cases, but the general caps are $350,000 for a single person who suffered injuries in a car crash.

 Last, Ohio recognizes the principle of comparative negligence.
-This is actually good news for car accident injury victims because it means the victim does not need to completely blameless in order to hold the other driver accountable.
+This is actually good news for car accident injury victims because it means the victim does not need to be completely blameless in order to hold the other driver accountable.
 Securing car accident injury settlements for economic and non-economic damages only requires showing that the other driver deserves more than 50 percent of the blame for causing the crash.

 On the other hand, a car crash victim who is found to have been, say, 25 percent responsible for causing the crash will have his or her settlement reduced by a quarter.
 That is, a settlement for $100,000 would be paid out as $75,000.